 According to psychiatric parlance phobias are a form of anxiety disorders.
 The feared object is avoided at all costs and coming face to face with the feared object may lead to increased anxiety and often episodes of panic.

-In case the phobia is related to an animal or insect such as a snake or a cockroach, it is not faced every day and does not significantly affect the workings of the day-to-day life.
+In cases where the phobia is related to an animal or insect such as a snake or a cockroach, it is not faced every day and does not significantly affect the workings of the day-to-day life.

 But those with phobias that affect going out in open spaces (agoraphobia) or being in closed spaces like elevators (claustrophobia), normal life can be severely hampered.